Zoonosis? What's That?

-The World Health Organization defines a "zoonotic disease" as a "disease or infection that is naturally transmissible from vertebrate animals to humans and vice-versa."
+The World Health Organization defines a "zoonotic disease" as a "disease or infetion that is naturally transmissable from vertebrate animals to humans and vice-versa."

 What does this mean for a pet owner?
-Well, unfortunately there are certain illnesses--even dangerous ones--that we can contract from contact with our own pets.
+Well, unfortunately there are certain illnessess--even dangerous ones-- that we can contract from contact with our own pets.
 While standard good hygiene and cleanliness can help prevent disease transmission, there are some specific diseases/infections that can require special precautions:

 More commonly thought of as "worms," intestinal parasites are often passed via contact with an infected animal's feces.
 This can be in your own backyard, in your cat's litter box, at the dog park, in a neighborhood common area...there are so many areas where an infected animal may have "done its business."